-- 1.12 The terms 'authorities', 'local government organisations' and 'organisations' are used throughout the guidance notes and should be taken to cover any partnerships and joint working arrangements in operation.
-A full glossary of terms used in the Framework and quidance notes is included at Appendix C. - 1.13 In the police service, where the accountabilities rest with designated individuals rather than a group of members, terms such as 'leader' should be interpreted as relating to the PCC or the chief constable as appropriate.
+1.12 The terms 'authorities', 'local government organisations' and 'organisations' are used throughout the guidance notes and should be taken to cover partnerships and joint working arrangements in operation.
+A full glossary of terms used in the guidance notes is included at Appendix C.